LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/07_optimizing_texture_rendering/index.md

 > [!NOTE]
 > A texture swap occurs when the GPU needs to switch between different textures during rendering.
 While each individual swap may seem trivial, the cumulative effect in a complex game can significantly impact performance.

-For example, let's explore the following simplified draw calls for an example Pong game:
+For example, here is are the simplified draw call for an example Pong game:

 [!code-csharp[](./snippets/pong_example.cs)]